What 12 Years of Building in Regulated Industries Taught Us About AI That Most Firms Get Wrong

 The tech world is drowning in AI coding assistants and development tools, each promising to revolutionize how we build software.
 As a CTO who’s spent 15+ years leading development teams, I’ve seen countless tools fail to deliver on their promises – creating more distractions than solutions.

-Most discussions about AI coding tools suffer from three fundamental issues:
+Most evaluations of AI coding tools still suffer from the same three problems:

 After extensive testing, here are the clear winners – each with specific strengths for different use cases.